apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 ## Handling errors

 It's time to ask for trouble!
-Let's change the URL in our code to a page which doesn't exist, so that we get a response with [status code 404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404):
+Let's change the URL in our code to a page which doesn't exist, so that we get a response with [status code 404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404).
+This could happen, for example, when the product we are scraping is no longer available:

 ```text
 https://warehouse-theme-metal.myshopify.com/does/not/exist